RickySkywalker/DeltaDoc/code-server_scripts/README.md

 # Running code-server using scripts
-This folder contains all the scripts that help you run code-server on Delta and DeltaAI
+This folder contains all the scripts that help you run code-server on Delta using interactive shell

 ## Running code-server on DeltaAI